 - Stabilize woody plants: Identify any vulnerable limbs, removing broken or dead branches now to make sure winter weather doesn’t worsen things.
 Pruning 101.

 - With the leaves you do need to rake up, start a leaves-only compost pile.
-You can run them over with the mower to save space, or use a vacuum that shreds (whether backpack or an attachment to a tractor).
-How to put leaves to work by shredding them (and what gear to use).
+You can run them over with the mower or vacuum to save space if a light accumulation.
 Once crumbly after aging in a heap, they make great mulch, or can be turned into beds to add organic matter.
+Again, though: leave as many leaves in place as you can.

 - Late-season lawncare: Do your heavy raking now—not in spring—and overseed if there’s still time where you live.
 Here’s why that’s smart (hint: it helps prevent weeds later).
 Topdress with a half- or three-quarter-inch layer of compost onto thin or trampled areas.

 - Protect or store weather-vulnerable pots and the tender plants in them: At a minimum, move pots under cover, where they will dry off (to minimize heave/thaw effects of weather).
 More tricks on weather-proofing and overwintering pots are in this story, with Ken Druse.
 How to stash non-hardy plants is at this link (with some extra details below, in the “overwintering tender plants” section).

 - Weed!
 Besides cleaning up around diseased plants, this is a giant “must.”
 Even if you can’t weed, exactly, deadhead your weeds now and discard the seeds.
 Fewer seeds now, fewer weeds next year.

 about those weeds…